kyrylo/netstring/README.md

 Supported Go versions
 ---------------------

-The library supports Go v1.11+.
-The CI file would be the best source of truth because it contains all Go versions that are tested against.
+The library aims to support 3 latest Go versions.
+The [CI file][ci] would be the best source of truth because it contains all Go versions that are tested against.

 Contact
 -------